Representative Projects Completed By SES

 Project Outline:

-Third-party review by SES of AC interference study of 12” high pressure natural gas pipeline connection to combined cycle plant supplying power to a network of 115 kV and 230 kV transmission lines.
-SES found transferred potentials from the plant to the pipeline during fault conditions had been overlooked.
+Third-party review by SES of an AC interference study of a 12” high pressure natural gas pipeline connection to a combined cycle plant supplying power to a network of 115 kV and 230 kV transmission lines.

 Client: Kinder Morgan Canada Inc.